- Name the exact task before you subscribe.

 - "By day 30, the time-to-draft for our weekly newsletter has dropped from four hours to under one hour."
 Time savings metric.

-- "By day 30, we've published at least eight pieces of content using this workflow."
+- "By day 30, we've published at least eight pieces of content using this tool."
 Output volume metric.

 - "By day 30, the team has rated the output quality as acceptable on at least 70% of attempts."
 Quality metric.

-The fix: write the success criterion down, in advance, where everyone can see it.
-Revisit it on day 30.
+Write the success line down ahead of time, where everyone can see it.
+Come back to it on day 30.
 Be honest about the answer.

 Question 5: What does failure look like, and what will you do about it?